komish/blog/posts/2021-04-03_using-solus-os.md

 ![solussplash](/images/solus-website.png)

-I've been giving the [Solus](https://getsol.us/home/) operator system a spin.
+I've been giving the [Solus](https://getsol.us/home/) operating system a spin.
 Here's a quick run down of how that's gone for me.

 Solus is an operating system solely focuses on Desktop use cases.
 It's a Linux